 Multiple inheritance is the ability of a class to inherit from multiple, independent classes.
 It is NOT the same concept as chained inheritance as shown in the Classes & Objects chapter with Parent<-Child<-GrandChild classes.
-An example of multiple inheritance is a SoftwareDeveloper class inherits both from Employee class and Alumni class.
+An example of multiple inheritance is a SoftwareDeveloper class that inherits from two classes: Employee class and Alumni class.
 The Employee class and Alumni class are independent, unrelated classes.

 Multiple inheritance in Python is implemented via an approach known as C3 Linearization.
 It specifies the order of method calls based on graph relationships.
 In Python, this is know as Method Resolution Order (MRO).
-In the second code example below, an example of MRO is shown.
+In the second code example below, MRO is demonstrated.

 In the first code example, a simple version of multiple inheritance is provided.
 The class named SubClass inherits from both SuperClass1 and SuperClass2.
-Method calls to methods in both super classes are demonstrated.
+Method calls to methods in both super classes are represented.